Water splitting: Thermal decomposition of water

-Nuclear-thermal
+Other research includes thermolysis on defective carbon substrates, thus making hydrogen production possible at temperatures just under 1000 C.

 One side benefit of a nuclear reactor that produces both electricity and hydrogen is that it can shift production between the two.
-For instance, the plant might produce electricity during the day and hydrogen at night, matching its electrical generation profile to the daily variation in demand.
+For instance, a nuclear plant might produce electricity during the day and hydrogen at night, matching its electrical generation profile to the daily variation in demand.
 If the hydrogen can be produced economically, this scheme would compete favorably with existing grid energy storage schemes.
-What is more, there is sufficient hydrogen demand in the United States that all daily peak generation could be handled by such plants.
+As of 2005, there was sufficient hydrogen demand in the United States that all daily peak generation could be handled by such plants.

-The hybrid thermoelectric Copper-chlorine cycle is a cogeneration system using the waste heat from nuclear reactors, specifically the CANDU supercritical water reactor.
+The hybrid thermoelectric copper–chlorine cycle is a cogeneration system using the waste heat from nuclear reactors, specifically the CANDU supercritical water reactor.